Multi-reference alignment in high dimensions: sample complexity and phase transition: Sample complexity upper bound for via brute-force template matching

 \section{Sample complexity upper bound for $\alpha>2$ via brute-force template matching}

 In this section we propose a recovery algorithm for the high SNR regime $\alpha>2$, which essentially matches our $\Omega(L/\log L)$ lower bound on the sample complexity.
-Our goal here is not to propose a new MRA algorithm, but rather to establish a matching upper bound on the \emph{statistical difficulty} of the problem; that is, we are studying the fundamental information-theoretic (rather than computational) limits of MRA.
-This is an important distinction because previous papers conjectured that a natural extension of the MRA model, called heterogeneous MRA, suffers from a fundamental computational-statistical gap~\cite{boumal2018heterogeneous,bandeira2017estimation}.
-In particular, the proposed algorithm is computationally intractable, and involves a brute-force search on an exponentially sized set of candidates.
+Our goal here is not to propose a new MRA algorithm, but rather to establish a matching upper bound on the \emph{statistical difficulty} of the problem; that is, we are studying the fundamental information-theoretic (rather than computational) limits of MRA. \footnote{ This distinction is not trivial in general.
+In the context of MRA, for instance, previous papers conjectured that a natural extension of the MRA model, called heterogeneous MRA, suffers from a fundamental computational-statistical gap~\cite{boumal2018heterogeneous,bandeira2017estimation}.
+We \emph{do not} claim, however, that such a computational-statistical gap holds for the MRA model considered in this paper, with $\alpha$ close to $2$. } \revDel{This is an important distinction because previous papers conjectured that a natural extension of the MRA model, called heterogeneous MRA, suffers from a fundamental computational-statistical gap~\cite{boumal2018heterogeneous,bandeira2017estimation}.} In particular, the proposed algorithm is computationally intractable, and involves a brute-force search on an exponentially sized set of candidates.
 Moreover, our approach is tailored to the case $\alpha>2$, which is exactly the SNR regime where template matching is statistically possible.